gomorpheus/morpheus-apidoc/source/includes/_security_groups.md

 --------- | ------- | -----------
-name      | null | Name for your security group description | null | Optional description field
+name      | null | Name for your security group description | null | Optional description field zoneId      | null | Scoped Cloud ID. customOptions.vpc      | null | VPC  (Amazon only) customOptions.resourceGroup      | null | ID of the resource group or pool to scope.
+(Azure only)

 ## Updating a Security Group